shanth2600/An-Analysis-of-Popular-Music-in-R/README.md

 ```

-**Results**: (13272 + 1) / (13272 + 1 + 11 + 412) = ~97% Correct or ~3% Error on test data.
-We found that this was the optimal subset of variables and that 0.5 was the best threshold for top 10 or not.
-The fact that we're able to predict to this high of an accuracy suggests that popularity in music may be even more formulaic than we think.
+**Results**: (13242 + 171) / (13242 + 171 + 41 + 251) = ~98% Correct or ~2% Error on test data.
+We found that this was the optimal subset of variables and that 0.5 was the best threshold for top 10 or not (0 or 1).
+The fact that we were able to predict to this high of an accuracy seems to suggests that popularity in music may be even more formulaic than we previously thought.

 ### Does Originality have any effect on popularity?

+In a further exploration of role of originality and creativity (or lackthereof) in popular music, we sought to find a measure for the originality of an artist within our dataset and correlate that to the number of top 100 tracks that artist has had.
+As a measure of originality we counted the number of influences an artist self-reported.
+The lower the number of influences, the more original their music (at least that's our hypothesis).

+For this model we found that a linear fit yielded the lowest p-value, and as such it seems that the actual relationship between "originality" and popularity is close to linear.

 ```{r Originality, echo=TRUE, message=FALSE}
 full_music_data <- read.csv('~/Desktop/670/data/full_music_data.csv')
 fm_single_id <- full_music_data